learn-co-curriculum/instant-datascience/README.md

-> What you see above in the gray box is Python code.
-The content in the gray box is the code you type in.
+> What you see above in the first gray box is Python code.
+The content in the this box is the code you input.
 The number to the left is the line number of the code.
-Below the gray box is the **output** of running the code.
+What comes below this first box is the **output** of running the code.
 So the output of creating a string, is just that same string - not very interesting.

 To create a **string** in Python, notice that we place quotes at the start and end of text.
 If we don't do this, Python will give us an error.